yAOwzers/tp/docs/DeveloperGuide.md

 ii.
 Select both the 'tasks.txt' and 'notebooks.txt'. iii.
 Delete both files.
 iv.
 Restart the application by double-clicking the jar file and running Zer0Note.
 Expected: The Command Line Interface should launch with a welcome note from Zer0Note as shown in Appendix F, 1.1.

+3.2 Dealing with corrupted name file
+i.
+Click on the folder that the jar file had been saved in.
+ii.
+Enter the 'src', then 'main', 'resources' and then 'txt' folder.
+iii.
+Delete the file named 'nameOfUser.txt'
+iv.
+Restart the application by double-clicking the jar file.
+Re-enter the name of user.

+3.3 Changing of saved name
+i.
+Click on the folder that the jar file had been saved in.
+ii.
+Enter the 'src', then 'main', 'resources' and then 'txt' folder.
+iii.
+Double-click the 'nameOfUser.txt' file to edit it.
+iv.
+Change the name in the txt file with the intended name and save the file.